 The rest of Radio Hits, a chronological collection of three prior singles, is strictly formative, although it does contain the inspirational and foundational ode “Joey Ramoney”: “He’s seven foot tall, arms down to the floor / In his ripped-up jeans he’s making me scream.”

 Helen Love came into its own with We Love You, a better-produced four-track EP dressed in an image of Debbie Harry.
-The brisk title track (which merits a reprise) is a declaration of diy musical war (“Make a record in your home / You don’t need a studio / Bubblegum, punk pop, disco, don’t stop / Drum machine, Casio / Get it on the radio”), while the insanely catchy “Girl About Town” is a taut tale of the risks therein (“She got signed to a record label / Spent the advance on a pinball table / Sold a hundred records to all her friends / Now she’s back again”) that ends with a note of domestic abuse.
-But bubblegum, punk pop, disco — that’s a mighty strong potion.
+The brisk title track (which merits a reprise) is a declaration of diy musical war (“Make a record in your home / You don’t need a studio / Bubblegum, punk pop, disco, don’t stop / Drum machine, Casio / Get it on the radio”), while the insanely catchy “Girl About Town” is a taut tale of the risks therein (“She got signed to a record label / Spent the advance on a pinball table / Sold a hundred records to all her friends / Now she’s back again”) that ends on a sobering note of domestic abuse.
+But bubblegum, punk-pop, disco — that’s a mighty strong potion.

 Those two songs reappear on the band’s second singles compilation, Radio Hits 2, which is chockablock with great tunes: “Bubblegum,” “Rollercoasting” (“I got the MC5, Suicide, Nancy Sinatra and Neil Young live / I got Heavenly, Peggy Lee, Captain Beefheart and the Vaselines”), “Beat Him Up,” “Super Boy, Super Girl.”
-There’s even a tribute to New Jersey attorney “Matthew Kaplan Superstar” for his work as a college radio dj.
+There’s even a tribute to New Jersey music biz attorney “Matthew Kaplan Superstar” for his work as a college radio dj.

 Although one of its four songs is a guitar raver called “Put Your Foot on the Fuzzbox Baby,” synthesizers come to the fore on Does Your Heart Go Boom.
 The title track is a light-hearted swipe at Euro-disco, while “So in Love With You” has the airy élan of vintage Everything but the Girl.
 All four songs reappear on Radio Hits 3, an audibly more confident, solid, speedier and diverse collection than the two that preceded it.
 With vocal effects, club beats, percolating synthesizers and sizzling guitars, highlights include “Long Live the UK Music Scene,” “Great in Formula One,” “Number One Fantastic Day” and “Sunburst Super Kay.”